🎞️ View video tutorial: Overview of appointment types and presenting issues for eBooking

 When patients book appointments online, you can require them to select a primary reason for their visit (see Requiring patients to select an appointment reason (presenting issue) when eBooking).

-You add these reasons as presenting issues and by enabling them for eBooking.
+You add these reasons as presenting issues and then enable them for eBooking.
 You can enable any of your current presenting issues for eBooking, or you can create new presenting issues that are only for eBooking.
+Patients are prompted to select an appointment reason (presenting issue) only if you enable this option for your CHR (see Requiring patients to select an appointment reason (presenting issue) when self-booking appointments).

 💡 Tip: Do not duplicate presenting issues and appointment types.
 For example, if you have a “Consultation” appointment type, do not also create a presenting issue with the same name.
 Name them differently.

-3. To modify an existing presenting issue, click it.
+2. To modify an existing presenting issue, click it.
 Or, to add a new one, click Add Presenting Issue.
-The Presenting Issue Dialog opens.
+The Presenting Issue window opens.

 3. From the General tab, specify the options for the presenting issue, using the following table as reference.